basnijholt/dotbins/README.md

 - **Cons vs. `dotbins`:**
   - No configuration for multiple tools
   - **No shell integration** for aliases or environment setup
-  - No version tracking between sessions
+  - No tag/version tracking between sessions
 - **When to choose:** For quick installation of individual tools without configuration needs

 #### System Package Managers (`apt`, `brew`, etc.)